 ". . .
-I will be," she said, looking a strange mixture of angry and sad.
+I will be," she said, looking a strange mixture of fury and regret.
 "I . . . they thought we were with the regime.
 And I warned them of the dangers of what they were doing, but they were so broken, and—"

 "Remember that those are not the Straw Hats we know from our time.
 No more than Batman," he warned.
-Even if a part of him wondered what would have happened if he had been there, and able to safely use his telepathy.
+Even if a part of him wondered what would have happened if he had been there and able to safely use his telepathy to try and convey the truth of the situation.
 "Different circumstances and choices.
 Even so, it is abundantly clear they are far more powerful than we've been crediting them with."